Alphexus/luainterface/README.md

 # luainterface
-Simple interface implementation in Lua
+A very simple interface implementation in Lua

 # Documentation